 Participants will be healthy, HIV-uninfected (seronegative) adults who comprehend the purpose of the study and have provided written informed consent.
 Volunteers will be recruited and screened; those determined to be eligible, based on the inclusion and exclusion criteria, will be enrolled in the study.
-Final eligibility determination will depend on results of laboratory tests, medical history, physical examinations, and answers to self-administered and/or interview questions.
+Final eligibility determination will depend on information available at the time of enrollment, including results of laboratory tests, medical history, physical examinations, and answers to self-administered and/or interview questions.